lingfenghsiang/Nomad/README.md

     	```
     	sudo bash src/testing_scripts/setup_system/memtis_prepare.sh
     	```
 9.  **On testing (CXL/PMem) machine**.
 Run microbenchmark.
+30-45minutes.
 (Run Nomad, TPP, Memtis.
 If it fails for Nomad and TPP, please restart the machine, go over step 7 and 8 and do this step.)

 	```
 	sudo bash src/testing_scripts/microbenchmark/run.sh
 	```
 10. **On testing (CXL/PMem) machine**.
 Run Redis.
+Less than 1 hour.
 (Run Nomad and TPP.
 Don't run Redis on Memtis, it will fail.
 If it fails for Nomad and TPP, please restart the machine, go over step 7 and 8 and do this step.)

 	```
 	sudo bash src/testing_scripts/redis/run_redis.sh